nvitorovic/tenderly-hardhat-deployments/lib/md2gb/pages/Automatic-Contract-Verification-With-hardhat-ethers.markdown

 # How automatic contract verification works

 When you call Ethers’ `await greeter.deployed()`, the plugin will automatically detect the contract, upload the source code, and verify it against the contract deployed on the selected network.
-Automatic verification does all the work you’d have to do if you [used advanced manual verification LINK](LINK).
+Automatic verification is a no-code solution, which is not the case with other verification methods.

 # When is automatic verification applicable?